 Company Targeting

-Company-based targeting is one of LinkedIn's most powerful features for B2B advertisers.
+Company-based targeting is one of LinkedIn's most powerful features for B2B advertisers, especially when developing a LinkedIn advertising strategy that focuses on account-based marketing.

 Company Name